derbl4ck/jc3mp-livemap/README.md

 ## Installation

-  - Put this package inside the package directory of your server
+  - Put this package inside the packages directory of your server
   - [optional] Change default data in _config.js_ to your own
   - Simply run your server :)